What is Boba Tea? Bubble Tea 101

 If you nix most of the sugar and the boba in bubble tea, the drink actually has some anti-inflammatory elements and antioxidants that “can strengthen the blood vessel walls and prevent the arteries from forming plaque,” according to Koi Tea.

 Using a green tea base is a great way to reap some of the health benefits of bubble tea.
 According to Penn Medicine’s research, “green tea has a possible impact on liver, breast, prostate and colorectal cancers.
 This tea variety has also shown to be anti-inflammatory, which helps keep your skin clear and glowing.”
 Be sure to avoid a green tea latte-type base, which has lots of sugar.

-It can be a source of calcium and protein.
+A source of calcium and protein

 If you’re using a caffeinated base, such as Thai tea, you’ll get some of the benefits of condensed milk, which, according to Nidirect Government Services (Nidirect) of the UK, is a “source of calcium and protein.
 While calcium helps our bones grow strong, our bodies require protein to function properly.”

 Of course, take these health benefits with a grain of salt — or a grain of sugar, shall we say?
 Bubble tea is usually highly caloric and people drink it for the taste, not the health benefits.
-But even though you’ll be hard-pressed to find healthy boba tea alternatives at a boba tea cafe, you can make healthier options at home with select ingredients.
+But even though you’ll be hard-pressed to find healthy Boba Tea alternatives at a Boba Tea cafe, you can make healthier options at home with select ingredients.

 Rose Earl Grey Milk Tea Recipe

 Check out this recipe for Rose Milk Tea made with Rose Earl Grey Tea Drops-- Easy and quick to do at home!

 Dissolve Tea Drop in hot water, pour over the cup of ice.
 Top off with milk, add boba and stir.
 Enjoy!